 Inkandescent are here to tell queer stories

-The latest release from queer publishing house, Inkandescent, is MAINSTREAM – an anthology of new work featuring stories from the edges.
+One of the latest releases from queer publishing house, Inkandescent, is MAINSTREAM – an anthology of new work featuring stories from the edges.

 Contributors to the anthology include established writers such as Kit de Waal, Paul McVeigh, and Kerry Hudson, alongside emerging voices such as Golnoosh Nour, Chris Simpson, Iqbal Hussain, and Keith Jarrett.